-Out-of-State Travel must be pre-approved in writing by the Chief Judge of the Court of Appeals, or the Chief Judge of the District Court for employees of the District Court, or the State Court Administrator, or designee before travel arrangements are made.
+Out-of-State Travel, with the exception of Northern Virginia and the District of Columbia, requires the written approval of the Chief Judge of the Court of Appeals or the Chief Judge of the District Court for employees of the District Court; or, the Chief Judge of the Court of Appeals or the State Court Administrator (SCA), or designee, for all other employees before travel arrangements are made.
+Only the Chief Judge of the Court of Appeals can provide the required approval for all judges, magistrates and the SCA.
 The written approval MUST be submitted with the Judicial Branch Expense Account Form.
 The Chief Judge of the Court of Appeals is exempt from this requirement.